InterstellarJS/PlanetTech/README.md

 ⚠️ **Disclaimer:** PlanetTechJS is currently in its alpha version and is being developed by a single developer.
-As a result, it's important to keep in mind that there may be bugs, spelling errors,no tests, and occasional inconsistencies in the library.
+Consequently, it's important to keep in mind that there may be bugs, spelling errors, lack of tests, and occasional inconsistencies in the library.
 While every effort is being made to provide a stable and enjoyable experience, please approach the library with the understanding that it's a work in progress.
 Your feedback, bug reports, and contributions are highly appreciated as they play a crucial role in improving the library and ensuring its quality.

 # PlanetTechJS (ALPHA V0.0)